Log in

 Downtown Core

 Best ForFast commute for students from the University of Toronto, Toronto Metropolitan University, George Brown College, and OCAD University.
 Ideal for students who enjoy the urban core, with its vibrant nightlife and numerous cafés and restaurants.
+Some students prioritize living within walking distance of campus, rent student housing in downtown Toronto is the best choice.

 Popular AreasBay St, Kensington Market